MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 # Azure Well-Architected Framework perspective on Azure Disk Storage

-Azure managed disks are block-level storage volumes managed by Azure and used with Azure Virtual Machines.
-Managed disks are like a physical disk in an on-premises server but, virtualized.
-With managed disks, all you have to do is specify the disk size, the disk type, and provision the disk.
-Once you provision the disk, Azure handles the rest.
+Azure managed disks are Azure-managed, block-level storage volumes that you use with Azure Virtual Machines.
+Managed disks are similar to physical disks in an on-premises server, but they operate in a virtual environment.
+When you use a managed disk, you must specify the disk size, the disk type, and provision the disk.
+After you provision the disk, Azure manages subsequent operations and maintenance tasks.

 This article assumes that as an architect, you've reviewed the [storage options](/azure/architecture/guide/technology-choices/storage-options) and chose Azure Disk Storage as the storage service for your workload.
-The guidance in this article provides architectural recommendations that are mapped to the principles of the [Well-Architected Framework pillars](/azure/well-architected/pillars).
+The guidance in this article provides architectural recommendations that are mapped to the principles of the [Well-Architected Framework pillars](../../pillars.md).

 This guide focuses on how to make decisions about Azure managed disks.
-But managed disks are a critical dependency of Azure Virtual Machines (VMs).
+But managed disks are a critical dependency of Azure Virtual Machines.
 As a prerequisite, read and implement the recommendations in [Azure Well-Architected Framework perspective on Virtual Machines and scale sets](virtual-machines.md).

 > [!IMPORTANT]
 >